OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       These options also available from Disk Management dialog in SysView app.

       Note: all of such boot types starts with A20 gate opened.
-Modern systems have no problem with it, but oldest versions of DOS`s himem can hang.
+Modern systems works fine with it, but old versions of DOS himem.sys can hang.

     * "dmgr pm" command allow to create and delete both primary and logical partitions.
 The same options available from Disk Management dialog in